MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/install-microsoft-identity-manager-for-user-profiles-in-sharepoint-server-2016.md

 > [!TIP]
 > If you need details, or you need to set up Active Directory Import for your SharePoint Server installation?
 Try [these steps](https://technet.microsoft.com/en-us/library/jj219646.aspx).

-## Choosing MIM for use with SharePoint Server 2016
+## Choosing MIM for use with SharePoint Server
 <a name="BKMK_ChooseMIM"> </a>

 If you choose MIM, there are some **prerequisites** of which you should be aware.
 You will need:

-1. A Windows Server 2012 R2 machine or virtual machine for the installation of MIM components.
+1. For SharePoint Server 2016, a Windows Server 2012 R2 computer or virtual machine for the installation of MIM components.
+For SharePoint Server 2019, a Windows Server 2016 computer is required.

 2. SQL Server 2008 or above, to be installed either on the same machine as the MIM components, or remotely.